SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

-We evaluate SurrogateSHAP through: (i) the fidelity of the proxy game to the retraining game, (ii) sample efficiency and convergence for Shapely estimation, (iii) the Linear Datamodel Score (LDS), and (iv) counterfactual evaluation.
+We evaluate SurrogateSHAP through: (i) the fidelity of the proxy game to the training game, (ii) sample efficiency and convergence for Shapley estimation, (iii) the Linear Datamodel Score (LDS), and (iv) counterfactual evaluation.